Kherson: History

-Early days and Russian Empire era (until 1917)
+Predecessor settlements and the founding of Kherson

 Kherson was preceded by the town of Bilechowisce, first marked on a map by Guillaume Le Vasseur de Beauplan from 1648.
 Bilchowisce was listed as one of the three chief towns of Yedisan in a 1701 book by English cartographer Herman Moll.
 A French-language map of the site in 1769 (inset) shows a Russian-built fort or sconce named St. Alexandre.
 This had been built in 1737 during the Russo-Turkish War and served the Zaporizhian Sich as an administrative center, run by local Cossacks.